Amherst's broadband needs come into focus during pandemic

 “We can’t cut a check until the goods are received,” Rodgers said. “...
 We don’t want to lose any of this funding.”

-Technology is one of six focus areas an Amherst schools’ task force is focusing on with planning efforts underway to reopen schools in what Arnold said will be much a different scenario for public education than when students last were in school in the second week of March.
+Technology is one of six focus areas an Amherst schools’ task force is focusing on with planning efforts underway to reopen schools in what Arnold said will be much a different scenario for public education.
 The school board is set to receive a presentation of the return plan at its July 9 meeting and will tackle it further during a July 20 retreat session.

 The division also is using its bus fleet to get broadband service to rural areas.
 Assistant Superintendent William Wells said a piece of WiFi equipment on buses extends the service of a hotspot or aircard around the bus for approximately 200 feet.